-As specified in Table 33: Default setting for automatic scan, the receiver shall implement, by default, an automatic scanning procedure, to adapt the receiver to the evolution of the network.
+As specified in Table 34, the receiver shall implement, by default, an automatic scanning procedure, to adapt the receiver to the evolution of the network.

 As specified in 6.1.1.1, changes in modulation parameters of existing services shall be automatically detected.